cmbothwell/hedgineer/README.md

 Let's unpack this.
 We first destructure the accumulator variable into the actual list that represents our accumulated table data as well as the column index we generated before.
 We also extract the the `security_id` and `effective_date` from the flat fact tuple.

 We then check if the row we are inserting into the table represents a new security.
 This happens for the first row in the table or when the prior row has a different `security_id`.
 If we are inserting a row for a new security, our facts will represent the first pieces of data in time for this security (because our facts are very helpfully sorted).
-In this case, we use a helper `generate_none_tuple` to generate a tuple with the appopriate amount of `None` values.
+In this case, we use a helper `generate_none_tuple` to generate a tuple with the appropriate amount of `None` values.
 We'll use this to diff with our facts in just a moment.

 In the case that there is already a row in the table for the security in question, we want to instead copy this previous row, as our new facts will instead represent diffs to this **prior information**.
-There is a nice unity to the API here in both of these cases, in that once we have the prior row regardless if it's from the same security or a new one, we can call `diff_row` with our facts to correctly update the tuple.
+There is a nice unity to the API here in both of these cases, in that once we have the prior row, regardless if it's from the same security or a new one, we can call `diff_row` with our facts to correctly update the tuple.
 We can also observe the importance of our column index used to index into the tuple attributes.

 Once we've successfully diff'ed the tuple, we also need to update the `effective_end_date` of the prior row if it was from the same security.
 That row's validity ends on the effective date of the new row we're adding.
 After we've done that, we add the new row to the table accumulator and return.